buffalo-x/borm/README.md

 3. Add default database connection to datasource\
 	_bds.SetDs("default", sqlDb, "root", "","127.0.0.1",3306, "dbName", "","mysql", "version info", "more info")_\
+    Here, "mysql" is dsType\
     More connections can be added to the datasource, and they can be accessed by function\
 	_bds.GetDs(name string)(*Datasource)_\
 	DS with the name "default" should generally exist, otherwise it will increase code complexity.
 Because, if there is no explicit selection of ds, many functions default to using the ds with name of "default".